Batman rapist

-Modus operandi
+Crimes and investigation

-Police say that the Batman rapist has a detailed geographical knowledge of Bath and operates in "a specific hunting ground".
-All but one of his crimes have taken place in Bath, usually in the Bathwick area of the city, the exception being the abduction and rape of a 19-year-old woman in Kingswood, near Bristol, in September 1996.
+The Batman rapist is believed to have a detailed geographical knowledge of Bath and operates in "a specific hunting ground".
+All but one of his crimes have taken place in Bath, usually in the Bathwick area of the city; the exception being the abduction and rape of a 19-year-old woman in Kingswood, near Bristol, in September 1996.
+The perpetrator's crimes usually take place during the darker winter months and he attacked women of all ages, and in May 2000 attempted to carjack a 26-year-old woman in Bath while her 7-year-old daughter was in the car.

-The perpetrator's crimes usually take place during the darker winter months.
-He targets lone women who have just returned to their cars, abducting them at knifepoint before forcing them to drive to secluded areas in the south of the city where he then attacks them.
-He removes their underwear and rips their tights during the rapes, but then makes them put them back on after the rape is over.
-After raping his victim, he often forces them to drive back to the area where he abducted them.
-The perpetrator has attacked women of all ages, and in May 2000 attempted to carjack a 26-year-old woman in Bath while her seven-year-old daughter was in the car.
+The attacker targeted lone women who had just returned to their cars, abducting them at knifepoint before forcing them to drive to secluded areas in the south of the city where he then assaulted them.
+He removed their underwear and ripped their tights during the rapes, but then made them put them back on after the rape is over.
+After raping his victim, he often forced them to drive back to the area where he abducted them.

+Victims described their attacker as wearing black clothing and a baseball cap.
+He was slim, clean shaven and was about 5 ft 9 inches tall with blue eyes.
+He had a scar below his bottom lip.
 In October 2000, to coincide with the end of British Summer Time, Avon and Somerset Constabulary delivered leaflets to 25,000 homes in Bath—the biggest leaflet drop in the history of British criminal investigation—asking women to complete a checklist about friends, acquaintances, neighbours or relatives who might fit the profile of: